 Deadlines: There are time limits governing your right to file slip and fall lawsuits.
 Those deadlines are known as statutes of limitations.
 In Massachusetts, you have three years from the date of the slip and fall accident to sue the liable party for negligence.

 When Should I Contact A Boston Slip and Fall Lawyer?

 If you’ve suffered a serious slip and fall injury, it’s smart to contact a lawyer for advice as soon as possible.
 Many people try to handle their claims without legal representation.
 In minor injury situations, that may be acceptable.
 But when someone is seriously or catastrophically harmed, the stakes are higher.
 Having an attorney who can stand up for your rights can help ensure that you present a strong case for full and fair compensation.

-With the assistance of an experienced lawyer at Kelly & Associates, you can focus on your recovery while we handle all of the legal legwork for you.
+With the assistance of an experienced lawyer at Michael Kelly, you can focus on your recovery while we handle all of the legal legwork for you.
 When you hire us, we can immediately begin work on your case.
 This is important, as crucial evidence can get lost, destroyed, or lose value over time.
 The sooner your lawyer can begin an investigation, the better.

 Hiring a slip and fall lawyer is also useful if you already filed an insurance claim and were denied.
 Just because an insurer denies your claim doesn’t mean your case is over.
 An attorney can review the details of the insurance company’s decision and determine if he or she can dispute the decision.

 Your lawyer will look for strong evidence that supports the events that led to your injury and shows that someone else’s negligence caused it to happen.
 They will gather documents that you didn’t initially submit and find additional information showing why you deserve compensation.